eProsima/Integration-Service-docs/docs/index.rst

    :alt: eProsima
    :target: http://www.eprosima.com/

 *eProsima Integration Services* is a library and an utility based on *Fast RTPS* for making communication bridges between different systems, services and protocols.
-With the *Integration Services* the user can create parametric communication bridges between applications.
+With *Integration Services* the user can create parametric communication bridges between applications.
 At the same time, it is able to perform some transformations over the messages such as customized routing, mapping between input and output attributes or data modification.

 Some of the main features of *Integration Services* are:

-* Connections for jumping from topics which are running on different domains.
+* Connects two different domains.
-* Adapters for mapping the attributes from types with different IDL definitions.
+* Mapping between different data types.
-* User-defined operations over the circulating messages.
+* User-defined operations over the circulating messages (:ref:`transformation libraries`).
 * Communication with others environments, as *ROS2*.